a-sync/ocap-stats/README.md

 ## What is this?
 [OCAP](https://github.com/OCAP2/OCAP) JSON data parser/editor/viewer web service.

-Provides a handy UI to parse OCAP JSON files, then store and edit the data in a database.
+Provides a handy UI to parse OCAP JSON data files, then store and edit the data in a database.
 The data is presented on a simple spreadsheet like web frontend.
 > _OCAP web server » [JSON] » ocap-stats (parser) » [SQL] » ocap-stats (editor/viewer) » [HTML]_

+## Features
+ * OCAP JSON data file parser that inserts the contents in an SQL database
+   * markers and framesFired data is only aggregated to create more entity data and events, not stored in its entirety
+   * compatible with all OCAP versions (with limitations)
+ * automatic corrections for known and detectable OCAP JSON data errors
+ * commander detection based on group and role configuration
+ * player tracking via the unit name or uid (not implemented in the official OCAP release)
+ * content manager interface
+   * select what OCAP entries get added to the stats as ops
+   * fix incorrect or missing op data (event type, mission info, commanders)
+   * assign player aliases

 ## Demo sites